chengyuanmao819/LOL-analysis/README.md

 # League of Legends Strategic Resources Analysis

 League of Legends Strategic Resources Analysis is an extensive data science project conducted at UCSD.
-This project involves several stages, including exploratory data analysis, hypothesis testing, development of baseline models, and a final fairness analysis.
+This project involves several stages, including exploratory data analysis, assessment of missingness, hypothesis testing, development of baseline models, and a final fairness analysis.
 The main objective is to examine the importance of the **first turret** and **first mid-lane turret** events in League of Legends matches, and to assess their impact on match statistics and outcomes.

 By Chengyuan Mao